BananaAcid/ai-operator/README.md

 ## Debugging
-The folowing environemnt variables can be used to output debug info.
+The folowing environment variables can be used to output debug info.
 All default to false.

 ```env
 DEBUG_OUTPUT=<boolean>